Programs Supporting Municipal Capacity Building

 - A greater capacity for Alberta communities to mitigate, prepare for, respond to, and recover from disaster emergencies.

 Eligible projects include emergency management workshops, and regional municipal exercises and innovative programs that increase emergency management capabilities.

 For more information please visit the website using the link above.

 Since 1966, the FCSS Program has supported the preventive social programming needs of local communities.

 Allocation-based operating funding is available to all municipalities and Metis Settlements.
-Applicants indicate their desire to participate by submitting a letter to the Minister of Human Services.
+Applicants indicate their desire to participate by submitting a letter to the Minister of Community and Social Services.
 FCSS is a cost-shared program, contributing a provincial portion of 80 per cent, with a minimum 20 per cent coming from the municipality.

 Municipal Sustainability Initiative – Operating

 All municipalities in Alberta i.e., city, town, village, summer village, specialized municipality, municipal district, improvement district, special area, Métis Settlement and the Townsite of Redwood Meadows Administration Society, are eligible for MSI Operating funding based on their grant allocation.

 To receive MSI Operating funding, a single operating spending plan is required and must be approved by the Minister of Municipal Affairs.
 The operating spending plan must reflect eligible expenses.
 These include those related to: planning, capacity building, municipal services, assistance to non-profit organizations; eligible costs must be for the purpose of providing good government, maintaining facilities or other activities/services that are necessary or desirable for all or part of the municipality, or to support the development and maintenance of safe and viable communities.